mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## Usage

 ### Creating Personas

+Personas with different traits, skills and interests can be created using LLMs.

-To create realistic and diverse personas, we use a combination of data sources, such as census data, academic records, and online surveys.
-We then apply natural language processing and clustering techniques to generate 100 personas of students from 5 fields of studies: machine technology, electronics engineering, data science, information technology, and industrial engineering.
-Each persona has the following attributes:
+Here, in order to create realistic and diverse personas, we generate 100 personas of students from 5 fields of studies: machine technology, electronics engineering, data science, information technology, and industrial engineering.
+Each persona has the following selected and reviewed attributes:

 - `name`: Randomly created names.
 - `study`: One of the five fields of studies mentioned above.